Look, feel, texture, taste

 Mushrooms are a fungi which is made up of 90% water and are virtually calorie free.
 They are high in Vitamin D, Vitamin B6, protein, magnesium, iron, potassium and many other important minerals.
-When storing, place in a paper bag and keep refrigerated to keep them at prime freshness.
+When storing, place in a paper bag and refrigerate to keep them at prime freshness.
 DO NOT STORE IN PLASTIC BAGS!

 - White Mushrooms (Agaricus Bisporus)

 - Swiss Browns (Agaricus Bitorquis)

 Swiss Browns are more of a gourmet mushroom.
-They have a meatier flesh and more flavor than the regular whites.
-They can be eaten raw or cooked.
-When Large and open they are called Portobello’s.
+They have a meatier flesh and a more buttery and earthier taste.
+When large and open they are called Portobello’s.